 Communicating and coordinating with field employees and customers can get challenging at times.A geofencing app with the right functionalities can go a long way in simplifying and even automating communication.For example, you can set up the app to send out automated notifications to customers when your staff member is near their location or give your drivers route-related updates when they enter a geofenced area.

 Depending on the business you’re in, automated communication can help you provide customers with exceptional service, ensure all your employees have the latest updates or provide specific persons in the field with the right information at the right time.

 The Cons of Geofencing Software

 Despite the many benefits of geofencing for businesses, it does have some drawbacks you need to be aware of.
-Knowing what they are and what you can expect will help you mitigate their effects and make the most of the benefits it offers.
+Knowing what they are and what you can expect will help you mitigate their effects and make the most of its benefits.

 1. Maintenance can be time-consuming

-Like any system, geofencing needs to be maintained and updated in order to function optimally.
+Like any system, geofencing needs to be maintained and updated to function optimally.
 Depending on how you intend to use it, you may need to monitor it regularly and make tweaks accordingly.

-As we mentioned, the system needs to have a defined virtual perimeter in order to work.
+As we mentioned, the system needs to have a defined virtual perimeter to work.
 This means that you’ll need to set up each geofenced area individually, which can get time-consuming as you scale up.
-If you work on short-term projects, shutting down existing perimeters and setting up new ones can get tedious, so you need to evaluate the benefits and drawbacks in your particular case.
+If you work on short-term projects, shutting down existing perimeters and setting up new ones can get tedious, so you must evaluate the benefits and drawbacks in your particular case.

 When researching and comparing geofencing software, make sure to pay special attention to its reliability and the maintenance it requires.